Geocode with StreetMap Premium locators in ArcGIS Pro

 • Control over the type of returned results in reverse geocoding (for example, points of interest, postal, and so on) when the locator is published as a service.

-• Ability to convert large local tables of addresses or places of interest into points in a feature class or as a .csv or .xls table with the Geocode File geoprocessing tool when the locator is published as a geocoding service and hosted on an Enterprise portal.
+• Ability to convert large local tables of addresses or places of interest into points in a feature class or as a .csv or .xls table with the Geocode File geoprocessing tool when the locator is published as a geocoding service and hosted on an ArcGIS Enterprise portal.

 Note:

-It is recommended that you always use these locators with the latest releases of ArcGIS Pro and ArcGIS Enterprise, and that you review and install appropriate patches from 2023 patches on the ArcGIS website.
+It is recommended that you always use these locators with the latest releases of ArcGIS Pro and ArcGIS Enterprise, and that you review and install appropriate patches from the ArcGIS StreetMap Premium website.
 A StreetMap Premium extension for ArcGIS Enterprise and ArcGIS Pro is required for the locators or a geocoding service to function correctly.
 To create a geocoding service using these locators, you may publish them from ArcGIS Pro to your portal, or publish them from ArcGIS Pro directly to your server; no Portal for ArcGIS installation is necessary.
 For either option, you must install the StreetMap Premium extension for both ArcGIS Enterprise and ArcGIS Pro.
 If you purchase a StreetMap Premium Enterprise license, you will automatically receive both extensions from Customer Service.
 To publish from ArcGIS Pro directly to your server, use the following method:

 1. First, create a connection to your server.
 See Connect to a GIS server for information on how to create server connections.
 On the Add ArcGIS Server Connection dialog box, add your server URL, username, and password, and under Save Login, check the Windows Credential Manager check box.
 If the connection is successful, the server connection is visible in the Catalog pane, under Servers.